George Samandouras has been trained in Oxford at the Radcliffe Hospitals NHS Trust and has completed a fellowship in Paris in 2008.

 His clinical interests include brain tumours, minimally invasive surgery and spine surgery.
 Surgical oncology techniques employed include fluorescent-guided resection, cortical mapping and intraoperative MRI.

-2. Taylor G, Samandouras G (Eds) Neurology and Neurosurgery at a Glance, Blackwell 2012
+- Taylor G, Simpson M, Samandouras G Neurology and Neurosurgery at a Glance Willey 2015 In Press

 1. Samandouras G.